datafold-dev/datafold/doc/source/intro.rst

 -------------------

 The first type of data are unordered samples in high-dimensional point clouds.
-These datasets are often directly connected to the "manifold assumption", which states that the data is assumed to lie close to an intrinsic lower dimensional manifold.
+These dataset are often directly connected to the "manifold assumption", which states that the data is assumed to lie close to an intrinsic lower dimensional manifold.
 Our software aims to find a low dimensional parametrization (embedding) of the manifold.
 In a machine